 This is where many people lose money they were legally entitled to.
 Florida law does impose time limits on claiming surplus funds, and missing those deadlines can permanently extinguish your right to the money.

-Critical deadline: Under Florida law, if surplus funds remain unclaimed and no competing claims are filed within a certain period, the funds may eventually be transferred to the state's unclaimed property program — making them significantly harder to recover.
+Critical deadline: Under Florida law, if surplus funds remain unclaimed and no competing claims are filed within a certain period, the funds may eventually be transferred to the state's unclaimed property program, making them significantly harder to recover.

 Here's a general timeline to understand:

-• After the sale: The clerk deposits surplus funds into the court registry.
+- After the sale: The clerk deposits surplus funds into the court registry.
 The court issues a notice to the former owner of record.

-• After the claim period: The former homeowner can file a motion to claim remaining funds.
+- After the claim period: The former homeowner can file a motion to claim remaining funds.
 The sooner you act, the better.

-• Long-term risk: Funds that sit unclaimed for years may eventually be escheated to the state, requiring a separate and more complex recovery process.
+- Long-term risk: Funds that sit unclaimed for years may eventually be escheated to the state, requiring a separate and more complex recovery process.

 The bottom line: don't wait.
-If you believe you may have surplus funds from a past foreclosure — whether it happened last month or several years ago — it's worth checking immediately.
+If you believe you may have surplus funds from a past foreclosure, whether it happened last month or several years ago, it's worth checking immediately.

 How to Claim Foreclosure Surplus Funds in Florida

-Verify that surplus funds exist
+1Confirm that surplus funds exist

-File a motion in the foreclosure case
+3File the motion in the original foreclosure case

 For a detailed walkthrough specific to Miami-Dade County, see our guide: How to Claim Surplus Funds in Miami-Dade.